Mr-Coxall/Coder-Servers-running-in-Docker-on-AWS/README.md

 ## Add a Coder Stack
 - install a Coder docker compose file (stack)
   - https://coder.com/docs/install/docker
-  - NOTES: for the Coder service change the outside port to a different number than all you other Coder docker instances ex: "1001:7080"
+  - NOTES: for the Coder service change the outside port to a different number than all you other Coder docker instances ex: "1001:7080".
+You might want to set it to "80" just for now so you can test to ensure everything is working.
+You will also need to find out the "docker group ID".
+For AWS it is most likely 994.
   - ``` BASH
     version: "3.9"
     services: